kobaaa/eggshell/README.md

 - [ ] Saving
 - [ ] Loading
-- [x] Cell slices in formulas
 - [ ] main function and package as a jar
-- [x] Code editor: multiline support
 - [ ] (WIP) Code editor: parinfer
-- [x] Cell editing: design interaction with code editor, F2
+- [ ] UI for layers: disable/enable, re-order, change options
+- [ ] autofill: fill cells by increasing numbers in cell references in code
+- [ ] "Import" or "layer" CSV files
 - [ ] Cell editing: sync editor with cell display, maybe overwrite when in cell
-- [x] Grid: proper row header
-- [x] Errors: error handling in cells (and GUI to diplay stacktraces)
-- [x] Errors: handle compile errors in cells
-- [ ] autofill: fill cells by increasing numbers in cell references in code
 - [ ] copy/paste cell value, copy/paste cell formula
-- [ ] "Import" or "layer" CSV files
 - [ ] export CSV
 - [ ] Insert row
 - [ ] Insert column
 - [ ] Keyboard shortcuts (for windows too)
-- [x] Aliases for namespaces + GUI + saving as part of files - WIP
-- [x] Aliases: maybe require namespaces?
 - [ ] Aliases: user input validation with meaningful errors
-- [x] deps: all-lib for adding dependencies on the fly + GUI + saving as part of files
 - [ ] named cells?
-- [x] fix glass pane clipping
 - [ ] multiple selections rendered ok, but confusing behaviour when starting to edit
+- [ ] multiple sheets

 ## TODO (polish)

 - [ ] user-visible logging
-- [x] deps: re-used editor for deps should be wired for newlines etc
+- [ ] freeze rows and show as header
+- [ ] select whole column/row
+- [ ] select multiple columns/rows by clicking and dragging in the headers
 - [ ] deps: disable all while working
-- [x] show pretty-printed value in error area when there is no error
-- [x] show cell id on the left of code editor
-- [x] Row header: resize row height individually
-- [x] Row header: resize row height uniformly
 - [ ] Row/col resize: double click to change size to content
 - [ ] provide a way to make a cell value `nil` and a way to make it `""`
-- [x] Aliases: prevent opening more than one frame
 - [ ] Aliases: autocomplete??
 - [ ] Aliases/text editors: Ctrl+A, Ctrl+E, Ctrl+Z
 - [ ] save/load column widths